RobotNerd/sliderish/doc/user-stories.md

 > TODO: subtasks

-## As a user, I want to include a URL to where my media is stored.
+## As a user, I want to give the app a URL to where my media is stored.

+Status: backlog

+> TODO: subtasks

+## As a user, I want to provide multiple URLs/paths to media files.

 Status: backlog